UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1_07.md

 type: slides
 ---

-# Slicing with Pandas Using df.loc
+# Slicing with Pandas Using .loc

 Notes: Script here.